wpilibsuite/frc-docs/source/docs/software/commandbased/organizing-command-based.rst

     // TODO

-Also, note the use of static factories to construct sequential and parallel command groups: this is equivalent to the ``andThen`` and ``alongWith`` decorators, but can be more expressive in some cases.
+Also, note the use of static factories from ``Commands`` to construct sequential and parallel command groups: this is equivalent to the ``andThen`` and ``alongWith`` decorators, but can be more expressive in some cases.
 Their use is a matter of personal preference.

 Subclassing Command Groups